 - Cocoa, 8 oz – Aldi – $1.79

 - Coconut oil, 30 oz – Kroger – $4.99

 How do I use this real food price list?

 First, if you would like a printable copy of this entire spreadsheet, you can download a free pdf copy of this chart in my resource library which is free to all my newsletter subscribers.
-Just enter your information in the form below and I’ll send you the password for instant access to the library – where you can download this real food price list, a more expanded food price list and any of my other money saving resources you would like.
+Just enter your information in the form below and I’ll send you the password for instant access to the library – where you can download this real food price list, a more expanded food price list and a 44 page ebook with even more price comparisons!

 Sometimes, you are going to need milk or fresh produce and won’t have time to get to the store where they are the cheapest.
 That’s okay and happens to all of us busy moms!
 However, if you can use this real food price list to plan ahead so you are stocking up at the lowest prices on most of your real food purchases, you will see a difference in your budget.

 If you don’t have an Aldi close, can you make a monthly trip to do a major stock up?
 Is this worth your time?
 This is important for you consider.

 Remember that this list does not include sale prices!
 While Kroger doesn’t seem to have many low prices, they run amazing sales where you can regularly get name brand pasta and cheese for cheaper than the regular low prices.
 Always watch for sales on real food!

 It is worth remembering that shopping at stores like Meijer and Kroger or other grocery stores with rewards programs is beneficial.
 Any purchases at Meijer earn me Mperks credit, and my Kroger purchases earn me fuel points.
 Shopping at Walmart or Aldi doesn’t earn me any rewards.
 I find it worth comparing the prices with the rewards.